 John M. Beck is the Chairman of the Board.
 A leader in the Canadian construction industry, Mr. Beck has been a member of the Aecon Board since 1963.
 Mr. Beck has also served as a director of the Canadian Council for Public Private Partnerships.
 Mr. Beck is currently a member of the Council of the Chartered Professional Accountants of Ontario and has served as the Co-Chair of the Infrastructure and Urban Development Industries at the World Economic Forum.
-He is a also member of the Business Council of Canada and a Fellow of the Canadian Academy of Engineering.
+He is also a member of the Business Council of Canada and a Fellow of the Canadian Academy of Engineering.
 Mr. Beck was awarded the Donald P. Giffen Sr. Construction Industry Achievement Award by the Toronto Construction Association for 50 years of achievement in the construction industry.
-A graduate in Civil Engineering from McGill University, Mr. Beck has more than 55 years of experience in the construction industry in Canada and internationally.
-His background includes corporate leadership in numerous construction activities including heavy civil, commercial and industrial projects, precast concrete manufacturing, and the development of P3s.
+A graduate in Civil Engineering from McGill University, Mr. Beck has more than 55 years of experience in the construction activities including heavy civil, commercial and industrial projects, precast concrete manufacturing, and the development of P3s.